Writing a Tender Proposal

 An overview of the proposal

 What are the basics your contract requires, why do you need it, and how will it be used in your business?
 Include deadlines both for responses to the tender and a proposed start and end date for your contract.
-Stating your timescales and expectations will allow applicants to consider whether they’d be able to manage your need alongside their current work.
+Stating your timescales and expectations will allow applicants to consider whether they would be able to manage your need alongside their current work.

 Consider things like: